hakeem0114/MyOracle/README.md

-## STILL IN PROGRESS

 <!-- GETTING STARTED -->
 ## Getting Started

 The project calls the Geolocation API by IPify to get the requested IP info, then uses the result to update the outputs and map.

-Using vanilla & Tailwind CSS for stying with regex for validation.
+Using vanilla & Tailwind CSS for styling, with regex strings for validation parsing.
 Styled components will used in my next project as I learn more frameworks.

+Tested with Vitest & MSW API mocking

 It was inspired by a front-end mentor challenge.

 ### Prerequisites

-1. IP Geolocation API by IPify (1000 requests max) https://geo.ipify.org/
+1. IP Geolocation API by IPify (1000 requests max) PLEASE BE MINDFUL OF YOUR NUMBER OF REQUESTS https://geo.ipify.org/

 2. LeafletJS (Generate Map)